hldohaga/upfnabp/bpupfandnaEng.md

 The sodium value is one calculated from intake based on food diaries and standard food nutrient values.
 This is dependant on a lot of processing, but but only reflects standard foods.
 Serum sodium values are available for the early dataset, but not the later one.
-There are also values for 24 urinary sodium which is probably a better indicator of dietary sodium for parts of teh dataset, but again these are not found in both time periods.
+There are also values for 24 urinary sodium which is probably a better indicator of dietary sodium for parts of the dataset, but again these are not found in both time periods.